PTSD Among Aging Adults

 Causes

 PTSD develops in approximately 1 in 3 people who go through serious trauma.
 Normally, the condition is not related to situations that are just upsetting, like job loss, failing exams, or divorce.
-Instead, it results from traumatic experiences, such as:
+Instead, it results from traumatic experiences, including:

 • Personal assaults like robbery and sexual assault